coolnumber9/datasciencecoursera/Getting_and_Cleaning_Data/README.md

  * [UCI HAR Dataset](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

 Note: Emphasis and rephrasing of a couple of texts are mine.
-The rest is copied from the Assignment instruction.
+The rest are copied from the assignment instruction.

 ---